hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 -------------------------
 .center[![:scale 100%](images/encrypted_vars.png)]

-Terraform Cloud can safely store your credentials and encrypt them for you.
+Terraform Enterprise can safely store your credentials and encrypt them for you.
 In the next lab we'll store your Azure credentials as sensitive TFE variables.

 ???
 **Before we store our sensitive variables in Terraform Enterprise, we must enable Remote Execution.**